eugenebelieve/marketplace-retail/README.md

 ### Import Dataset

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands generate some sample users and products as well as destroy all data, directly in your Database

 ```
 # To Import Retail & User Data, run command from root directory